aarshparashar/Phase6-infra-automation/README.txt

-README for Three-Tier Web Application Deployment - MERN Stack WA
+# Improved README for Three-Tier Web Application Deployment - MERN Stack WA

 This document outlines the deployment and configuration of a three-tier web application using the MERN (MongoDB, Express, React, Node.js) stack within an AWS environment.
 The deployment leverages various tools and services to automate infrastructure provisioning, application deployment, and ongoing operations.

-### Key Features:
+## Key Features:

 - **Infrastructure as Code (IaC)**: Terraform modules automate the provisioning of AWS resources, including VPC, MongoDB instances, NodeJS instances, ASG, and ALB.
 - **High Availability (HA)**: MongoDB replica set with automatic failover ensures database resilience.
 NodeJS applications run on an Auto Scaling Group (ASG) for scalability and fault tolerance.